-(1) Immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs, (i) Mr. Haijun Wang, our founder, Chairman of Board of Directors, and Chief Executive Officer, will beneficially own % of our total issued and outstanding ordinary shares and % of the aggregate voting power; and (iii) public investors in this offering, in aggregate, will beneficially own % of our total issued and outstanding ordinary shares and % of the aggregate voting power; and (iii) public investors in this offering, in aggregate, will beneficially own % of our total issued and outstanding ordinary shares and % of the aggregate voting power.
+(1) Immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs, (i) Mr. Haijun Wang, our founder, Chairman of Board of Directors, and Chief Executive Officer, will beneficially own % of our total issued and outstanding ordinary shares and % of aggregate voting power; (ii) the other existing shareholders, in aggregate, will beneficially own % of our total issued and outstanding ordinary shares and % of the aggregate voting power; and (iii) public investors in this offering, in aggregate, will beneficially own % of our total issued and outstanding ordinary shares and % of the aggregate voting power.
 For details regarding the voting arrangement between Mr. Wang Haijun and certain minority shareholders, see "Principal Shareholders".